bitwreckage/DryIoc/docs/DryIoc.Docs/RegisterResolve.md

     - __Property/Field Injection__: Injecting dependencies as properties and fields of the class.
-Because properties may be set not only in constructor but in any code at any time, it is harder to track and conclude about all class dependencies. __Therefore, use the Property Injection as last-resort and strife for Constructor Injection as much as possible.__
+Because properties may be set not only in constructor but in any code at any time, it is harder to track and conclude about all class dependencies. __Therefore, use the Property Injection as last-resort and strive for Constructor Injection as much as possible.__

     DryIoc supports both Constructor and Property/Field injection.

 * __Implementation Type__ is an actual type used for service creation, e.g. `SomeClient` and `SomeService`.
     In DryIoc Implementation Type may be open-generic: `OtherService<>`.

-* __Service Type__ is usually an abstract or an interface type using for service location and dependency injection, e.g. `IClient` and `IService`.
+* __Service Type__ is usually an abstract or an interface type used for service location and dependency injection, e.g. `IClient` and `IService`.
     Service Type should be assignable from Implementation Type.
-It is possible to have multiple Service Types for single Implementation Type as it may implement multiple interfaces.
+It is possible to have multiple Service Types for a single Implementation Type as it may implement multiple interfaces.
 In addition you can use Implementation Type itself as Service Type, so the one type is used for injection and creation.
     In DryIoc Service Type may be open-generic: `IService<>`.

 ## Registration API

-DryIoc supports registration vid `Register..` methods with the provided mapping of service and implementation types:
+DryIoc supports registration via `Register..` methods with the provided mapping of service and implementation types:
 ```cs

 using System;